-- 7. Event status.
+- a.
+HOSA members may enter only ONE regular competitive event at the ILC. - b.
+Competitors may participate in as many National Geographic Learning Academic Testing Center (NGL ATC) events at ILC as they wish, if the tests are paid for, and if the competitor can logistically sit to test in all events for which they are registered. - c.
+In addition, competitors may participate in as many Recognition Category Events as they wish.
+Healthcare Issues Exam (HCIE) is typically scheduled for Wednesday at ILC.
+If another regular event is scheduled at the same time as HCIE, competitors must choose between HCIE and the regular event.
+They cannot do both.
+Individual testing times will not be given. - d.
+Students registered for Organizational Leadership (the Voting Delegate event) who also wish to take HCIE, may do so by requesting special arrangements through their State Advisor. - 7.
+Event status.
 Skill events must have a minimum of three (3) states and nine (9) total competitors (Secondary and Postsecondary/collegiate) in order to have the skills procedures implemented at the ILC the following year.
 Events not meeting these criteria may have a written test only.
 This written test will include clinical written application or scenarios.
 For the Middle School division, all events must have a minimum of three (3) states and three (3) total competitors in order to have the event implemented at the international level the following year.
 The event status will be evaluated annually. - 8.
-In Recognition events, each chartered association may register the following number of competitors: - Healthcare Issue Exam: 25% of the ILC student delegates from the previous year. - HOSA Service Project: One per chapter. - Barbara James Service Award: Unlimited. - HOSA Happenings: One per chapter. - Outstanding HOSA Leader: One per chartered association. - Outstanding HOSA Achievement: One per chartered association. - 9.
+In Recognition events, each state chartered association may register the following number of competitors: - a.
+Healthcare Issue Exam: 25% of the ILC student delegates from the previous year. - b.
+HOSA Service Project: One per chapter. - c.
+Barbara James Service Award: Unlimited. - d.
+HOSA Happenings: One per chapter. - e.
+Outstanding HOSA Leader: One per chartered association. - f.
+Outstanding HOSA Achievement: One per chartered association. - g.
+Outstanding HOSA Alumni: Unlimited - h.
+America's Blood Centers and HOSA Blood Drive: One per chapter - i.
+Emotional Well-Being Challenge: Unlimited - j.
+American Red Cross Volunteer Recognition: Unlimited - 9.
 All HOSA competitors must be active members of HOSA in good standing as established by HOSA-Future Health Professionals.
 In good standing means that they must have a minimum of five (5) members in their chapter, an advisor, and their affiliation fees paid in full.